IlarionHalushka/ilarionhalushka.github.io/_posts/2021-02-15-Pros-And-Cons-Of-Relocating-For-Work.markdown

 * Lose of stability.
 * Risk of visa rejections, rejection of extending visa.
 * Convincing yourself that you like it there more than at home.
-* Learning new skill of assimilation into new culture, pretending you are one of “them”.
+* Learning new skill of assimilation into new culture, **pretending you are one of “them”**.

 &nbsp;&nbsp;&nbsp;  Spouse and children will also suffer from integration into the new world.
   They will at least need to learn the language.